 Before you add a WatchGuard AP to your network, it is important to understand the requirements and limitations of the AP.

-Minimum Fireware Versions
+Minimum Fireware Versions Required for AP Models

 |AP Model||Minimum Fireware Version Required|